 Violative of fundamental rights

-The word ‘life’ as employed by Article 21 of the Constitution of India (“Constitution”) takes in its sweep not only the concept of mere physical existence but also all finer values of life including the right to work and the right to livelihood.
-This Ordinance is in direct violation of Article 21 and the reasons for the same are elaborated by the author as follows: – Firstly, suspension of laws like the Industrial Disputes Act, 1947 will lead to complete lawlessness as employers will be able to hire and fire workers at their will.
-Workers will be left without any job security or any source of livelihood.
+The word ‘life’ as employed by Article 21 of the Constitution of India (“Constitution”) takes in its sweep not only the concept of mere physical existence but also all finer values of life including the right to work and right to livelihood.
+This Ordinance is in direct violation of Article 21 and the reasons for the same are elaborated by the author as follows: – firstly, suspension of laws like the Industrial Disputes Act, 1947 would lead to complete lawlessness as employers will be able to hire and fire workers at their will.
+Workers will be left without any job security or source of livelihood.

-Thirdly, the suspension of the Minimum Wages Act, 1948 which ensures that a minimum wage is paid to workers, will have a detrimental effect on the economic conditions of the workers who are already bordering on being impoverished due to Covid-19.
+Thirdly, suspension of the Minimum Wages Act, 1948 which ensures that a minimum wage is paid to workers, will have a detrimental effect on the economic conditions of the workers who are already bordering on being impoverished due to Covid-19.
 Further, out of the four laws exempted from suspension, the Bonded Labour System (Abolition) Act, 1976 remains one of them.
 However, the consequence of suspension of the Minimum Wages Act will force labourers into bonded labour as employers will be able to pay them below minimum wage amount.
 The Supreme Court of India in Bandhua Mukti Morcha v.
 Union of India held that any payment below the nominal wages amounts to a situation of bondage.
-Without this Act in place, labourers will not be able to approach the courts against their employer.
+Without the Act, labourers will not be able to approach the courts against their employer.

-The suspension of the Equal Remuneration Act, 1976 which ensures that women are not discriminated against men in terms of wages, will enable the employers to pay less to women as compared to men for equal amount of work.
-This will amount to the violation of Article 14 of the Constitution which protects the fundamental right to equality.
-Not paying the same wages, despite the work being the same, is violative of Article 14 and Article 39(d) which states that the State must ensure that wages are not determined on the basis of sex but on the amount of work done by the worker.
+Suspension of Equal Remuneration Act, 1976 which ensures that women are not discriminated against men in terms of wages, will enable the employers to pay less to women as compared to men for equal amount of work.
+This will amount to violation of Article 14 of the Constitution which protects the fundamental right to equality.
+Not paying the same wages, despite the work being the same, is violative of Article 14 and Article 39(d) which states that State must ensure that wages are not determined on the basis of sex but on the amount of work done by the worker.

-This Ordinance could be violative of Article 19(1)(c) of the Constitution which protects the right to freedom and expression of the citizens.
+The Ordinance could be violative of Article 19(1)(c) of the Constitution which protects the right to freedom and expression of the citizens.
 This right encompasses the right to form associations and unions which includes trade unions.
 With the suspension of the Trade Unions Act, 1926, the employer can at their whims and fancies terminate any worker who decides to form a union, and employ others.

 Violative of International Labour Law